Sagar27044/Coursera-OE-Developing-Front-End-Apps-with-React/README.md

 #### Overview

-This is the IBM Full Stack Developmer Chapter 4 Front-End Apps Final Project.
+This is the IBM Full Stack Developer Chapter 4 Front-End Apps Final Project.
 The Paradise Nursery Shopping Application is a front-end web application that allows users to browse a variety of house plants and manage their shopping cart.
 Users can add plants to their cart, adjust quantities, and view total costs, all while enjoying an intuitive interface.

 #### Features